| Tai Chi

 cultivate body and mind.

-- Specific health benefits and effects
+- Specific health benefits and

-include:
+effects include:

-- Toning of muscles, tendons and other
+- Toning of muscles, tendons

-soft tissues.
+and other soft tissues.

-- Rotation of the joints through a full
+- Rotation of the joints

-range of motion.
+through a full range of motion.

-- Stretching and alignment of the spine
+- Stretching and alignment of

-to make it strong and supple.
+the spine to make it strong and supple.

-- Gentle massage of the internal organs
+- Gentle massage of the

-to improve their functioning.
+internal organs to improve their functioning.

-Exercise is an
+Exercise

-flexibility, muscular strength and fitness.
+improve flexibility, muscular strength and fitness.

-muscles and ligaments, and improves cardio-respiratory fitness.
+strengthens joints, muscles and ligaments, and improves

-It also offers other health benefits:
+cardio-respiratory fitness.
+It also offers other health

 - Improves posture

-- Helps relaxation and concentration
+- Helps relaxation and

-- Improves the flow of Qi (a life energy
+- Improves the flow of Qi (a

-necessary for health and vitality).
+life energy necessary for health and vitality).

-- Can be practiced anywhere and by
+- Can be practiced anywhere

-everybody regardless of age.
+and by everybody regardless of age.

-- Tai Chi strengthens the body as well
+- Tai Chi strengthens the body

-as the mind from within.
+as well as the mind from within.

 |